Xanthophyllum octandrum: Description

 Macintyre's boxwood is a large rainforest tree growing up to 30 m in height, with a sparse crown and no buttress roots.
 The leaves are ovate to elliptic and measure up to 22 cm by 6 cm.
 The inflorescence is a raceme up to 20 cm long with fragrant zygomorphic flowers on pedicels about 4 mm long.
 The globular orange fruits are 18 to 23 mm diameter.
 The fruit splits along irregular lines to reveal a single seed which is completely enclosed in a black aril.

 This species is very slow growing and the largest trees in its range are believed to be of great age.
 One specimen has been radiocarbon dated at 3,500 years old.

 Taxonomy

 This species was first described in 1865 by the German-born Australian botanist Ferdinand von Mueller as Macintyria octandra.
 Mueller's description was based on specimens collected by John Dallachy at Rockingham Bay in Queensland, and was published in volume 5 of his work Fragmenta phytographiæ Australiæ.
 Apparently through oversight, Mueller published a second description shortly afterwards in the same year, this time giving it the combination Xanthophyllum macintyrii.
-The latter is an illegitmate name because it was based on the same type material.
+The latter is an illegitimate name because it was based on the same type material.

 In 1927 the Czech botanist Karel Domin published a new description in Bibliotheca Botanica, giving the species its current binomial combination.